pachecobruno/aries-data/README.md

 Aries is a library and CLI that makes it easy to create and run multi-stage workflows written in javascript (es2015/2016), preferably in a distributed cloud environment.
 Aries currently supports [Amazon SWF](https://aws.amazon.com/swf/details/) but can evolve to support other services.

 ## Terminology
 - Decider - The decider is a module that recieves workflow events from SWF, and makes decisions on what to do next.
-This can include things like Completing/Failing the workflow, as well as scheduling activities to be executed.
+This can include things like completing/failing the workflow, setting timers, rescheduling the workflow to run again, and scheduling activities to be executed.

 - Activity - Activities are modules that implement a specific task, that will typically make up a larger workflow.
 Activities should be small and not try to do too much, although they can be long running.

 ## Creating new activities
 First browse through a couple of examples in the [aries-activities org](https://github.com/aries-activities) In the future, the aries CLI will include commands to generate and boilerplate activities, but for now its a manual process.

+#### Create a new aries-activity project
+Your project name should always start with `aries-activity-`.
+This prefix is used to tell babel to transform this module when running in the cloud, rather than having to maintain a built version within each activity repository.
+- `mkdir aries-activity-awesomedb-source && cd $_`
+- `npm init -y`
+- `git init`

 #### Install dependencies
 - Install compatible versions of babel packages as well as some testing tools.